-Having a break over the holidays is the perfect time for a lot of things: Seeing your family, catching up with friends, eating a ton, reflecting … but most important of all, it’s a great time to watch a lot of TV, including the episodes made specifically for this time of year.
+A break over the holidays is the perfect time for a lot of things: seeing your family, catching up with friends, eating a ton, reflecting.
+But most important of all, it’s a great time to watch a lot of TV, including the episodes made specifically for this time of year.

-Christmas episodes are a timeless tradition; they enable us to spend holidays with the characters we’ve come to love, but it’s also a chance to use the darker underpinnings of a season scored by family fights, heartbreak, and tensions rising to the surface to create drama and tie up narrative threads.
-But don’t worry too much: Christmas episodes tend to finish with the characters united as one, ready to face another year of drama.
-Here, we’ve compiled a list of some of the best, so sit back, relax, and let the holiday cheer take you.
-(And if all you really want for Christmas are episodes of The Office, we’ve got your back for that as well.)
+Christmas episodes are a timeless tradition; they enable us to spend holidays with the characters we’ve come to love and give us a chance to use the darker underpinnings of a season scored by family fights, fresh heartbreak, and rising tensions to create drama and tie up narrative threads.
+But the warm, fuzzy feelings are usually not far: Christmas episodes tend to finish with the characters united as one, ready to face another year of drama.
+We’ve compiled a list of some of the best, so sit back, relax, and let the holiday cheer take you.

 “Ludachristmas,” 30 Rock season 2